 The Thistles were commissioned through Sean Cockburn Blacksmith, Cousland Smiddy, and are hand crafted in a base metal.
-It is also our intention to have each Thistle engraved with their Soldier’s name, this still subject to testing due to the handmade nature of each Thistle.
-The engraving would be performed by Alexander Pollock, Precision Engravers, Haddington.
+Each Thistle will also show their Soldier’s name on a polished brass nameplate.
+The engraved nameplate is being manufactured by Alexander Pollock, Precision Engravers, Haddington.

-Each Soldier’s procession will include the Burgh Flag, a piper or drummer, a representative from the Community Council and the Thistle Carrier – members of the public are also welcome to join each procession.
-As mentioned previously, priority to carry a Thistle will be given to a family descendant of the soldier.
-The webpage which contains each Soldier’s details also shows where each Soldier’s starting place will be, either their home address or, where this is not known or they are recorded as being from outside Haddington Town, the starting place will be St Mary’s War memorial.
-Each procession will start at 3pm.
+Each Soldier’s procession, starting at 3pm each on the day, will include the Burgh Flag, a Piper, a representative from the Community Council and the Thistle Carrier – members of the public are also welcome to join each procession.
+Family descendants of the Soldier being commemorated will be given priority to carry his Thistle.
+The names webpage contains each Soldier’s details and also shows where each Soldier’s starting place will be, either their last known address of their connection to Haddington* or, where this is not known or they are recorded as being from outside Haddington Town, the starting place will be St Mary’s War memorial.

 Although this section is impersonal, I feel it’s worth listing some key points that have come out of the research –